Why Investors Are Eyeing Extra Space Storage Inc (EXR): The Key

 Company Overview

-Extra Space Storage Inc is a fully integrated real estate investment trust (REIT) that owns, operates, and manages nearly 3,700 self-storage properties across 42 states.
-The company boasts over 280 million net rentable square feet of storage space.
-Approximately half of these properties are wholly owned, with the remainder being either jointly owned or managed on behalf of third parties.
-With a market cap of $33.44 billion and annual sales of $2.86 billion, Extra Space Storage Inc demonstrates robust operational efficiency with an operating margin of 45.83%.
+Extra Space Storage Inc, with a market cap of $32.77 billion and annual sales of $2.86 billion, operates as a fully integrated real estate investment trust.
+It owns, operates, and manages nearly 3,700 self-storage properties across 42 states, encompassing over 280 million net rentable square feet.
+Approximately half of these properties are wholly owned, with the remainder managed through joint ventures or third-party arrangements, enhancing its revenue through management fees.

 Profitability and Growth Metrics

-Ranked highly in Growth, Extra Space Storage Inc has demonstrated a strong commitment to expanding its business.
-The company's 3-Year Revenue Growth Rate is 13.1%, outperforming 78.57% of its peers in the REITs industry.
-Additionally, its EBITDA has grown impressively over the past three years, with a growth rate of 14.4%.
+Ranked highly in Growth, Extra Space Storage Inc has a 3-Year Revenue Growth Rate of 13.1%, outperforming 78.58% of companies in the REITs industry.
+The company's EBITDA has also seen significant growth, with a three-year growth rate of 14.4%.

 Conclusion